 Leasing companies should be following the industry standards set by the British Vehicle Rental & Leasing Association (BVRLA) for vehicle returns.
 You can and should request your leasing company to provide you with a copy of this.
 The BVRLA helpfully offers you the opportunity to order a copy directly from them, but you have to order a minimum of 10 copies and it will cost you £20…

-10. Not having time to get any work done
+10. Make the time to get any work done

 If your car needs a service, or if you need to have any repairs undertaken, you need to allow time for that to happen before you hand the car back to the lender.